The best things to do in Montreal! These are the places to eat, visit, and local experiences to have around my favorite city in Canada.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

-101 Things to Do in Montreal, Canada
+101 Best Things to Do in Montreal, Canada

-I broke down this list by the best things to do in Montreal, local attractions, outdoor activities and hikes, museums, food & drinks, tours, day trips, and events.
+I broke down this list by the best things to do in Montreal, local attractions, outdoor activities and hikes, museums, food and drinks, tours, day trips, and events.

 Top Things to do in Montreal